 5. Cut on the voucher's dotted line.
-The high-speed scanners at the De-

 The high-speed scanners at the Department can read only one page size to process payment vouchers.
 Make sure to cut directly on the dotted line.

 6. Keep a copy in a safe place.